enginpost/epst/_posts/2020-10-02-Trump-on-pulling-down-statues.md

 >We have a statues act, a monument act, which puts you in jail for ten years for what they've done.

-What does Trump mean by "for what they've done" is a question the press ask, with all sorts of racism intentions assumed by the phrase.
+What does Trump mean by "for what they've done" is a question the press ask, with all sorts of racist intentions assumed by the phrase.
 But it is important to listen to the rest of what he had to say.

 >They were after Andrew Jackson.
 You know Andrew Jackson, the Battle of New Orleans ...
 He was a very good president, a great general.